Ornella Vignola: Everton

 On 4 July 2025, Vignola signed for Women's Super League club Everton.
 On 6 September, she made her debut for the club, scoring a hat-trick in a 4–1 derby victory over Liverpool, the first men's or women's Everton player to score a hat-trick in the Merseyside Derby since Dixie Dean in 1931.

 International career

 Vignola is a Spain youth international.
-During the summer of 2022, she played for the Spain women's national under-20 football team at the 2022 FIFA U-20 Women's World Cup, helping the team win the competition.
+During the summer of 2022, she played for the Spain women's national under-20 football team at the 2022 FIFA U-20 Women's World Cup, helping the team win the competition..
+Uncapped at full international level, Vignola remains eligible for Spain and Uruguay.

 Style of play

 Vignola plays as a midfielder or winger.
 Argentine news website Marcha Noticias wrote in 2019 that she "is comfortable in... attacking midfielder, winger, or playmaker.
 Her distinctive traits are speed and skill, enhanced by an intelligent vision".